I'm still buzzing from a fantastic holiday in all respects. The attention to little details and all the behind the scenes organisation was wonderful.

 Day 15: Travel home

-We offer included airport transfers back to Ajaccio Airport (AJA) at specified times.
+We offer included airport transfers back to Bastia Airport (1hr 30min) at specified times.

-We are also able to drop you at Ajaccio Port for any ferry crossing.
+We may also be able to drop you at Bastia Port (please contact us).